brandonliu/ros/Arsenic/arsenic_logistic_building_tv.md

 -   `arsenic`: Arsenic level of respondent’s well
 -   `dist`: Distance (in meters) to the closest known safe well
 -   `dist100` = `dist / 100`
+-   `assoc`: Whether any members of the household are active in community organizations
+-   `educ`: Education level of the head of household
+-   `educ4` = `educ / 4`

 ##### 1D EDA